-Prior to adoption of the 2007 Omnibus Incentive Plan, we were subject to the 2000 Employee Stock Option Plan (the "Employee Option Plan"), the Independent Director Stock Option Plan (the "Director Option Plan"), and the Independent Director Warrant Plan (the "Director Warrant Plan").
-On April 16, 2007, our board of directors terminated the Employee Option Plan since such plan was intended to cover employees of the former third-party advisors.
-As a result of the Internalization of the former advisor companies, the plan was no longer necessary.
-No shares were ever issued under the Employee Option Plan.
-Effective April 16, 2007, our board of directors also suspended the Director Option Plan and the Director Warrant Plan.
-Outstanding awards continued to be governed by the terms of those plans described below; however, all 2007 awards were made under the 2007 Omnibus Incentive Plan.
-Effective March 25, 2008, the Director Warrant Plan was also terminated and all of the outstanding warrants under the Director Warrant Plan were cancelled.
-As such the below table summarizes outstanding director options:
+Prior to the adoption of the 2007 Omnibus Incentive Plan, we were subject to the 2000 Independent Director Stock Option Plan (the "Director Option Plan").
+Effective April 16, 2007, our board of directors suspended the Director Option Plan.
+Outstanding awards continued to be governed by the terms of the Director Option Plan; however, all awards made subsequent to April 16, 2007 were made under the 2007 Omnibus Incentive Plan.
+As such the below table summarizes outstanding director options and shares remaining for future issuance under the 2007 Omnibus Incentive Plan as of December 31, 2008:

-Number of securities to be issued upon exercise of Number of securities outstanding Weighted-average exercise price of remaining available for future issuance options, warrants, and outstand ing options, under equity Plan category rights warrants s, and rights compensation plans Equity compensation plans approved by security holders 31,000 \$ 12.00 Equity compensation plans not approved by security holders Total 31,000 \$ 12.00
+Number of securities Number of securities to be issued upon Weighted-average remaining available exercise of exercise price of for future issuance outstanding options, outstanding options, under equity Plan category warrants, and rights warrants, and rights compensation plans Equity compensation plans approved by security holders 31,000 \$ 12.00 13,451,323 Equity compensation plans not approved by security holders Total 31,000 \$ 12.00 13,451,323